 Do I have to buy tickets in advance?
 Can I get them at the door?

 We strongly encourage you to buy tickets in advance on our website.
 Advance ticket purchases allow us to know how many people to expect, how much food to prepare, etc. Advance tickets guarantee your entry and accommodations even if we sell out at the door.
 Riverine has grown every year since 2018 and if we reach capacity it would suck to have to turn you away at the door.
-Accommodations sold out within a month of going on sale this year, so again, we strongly encourage you to buy tickets and accommodations early.
+In the past, accommodations have sold out within a month of going on sale, so again, we strongly encourage you to buy tickets and accommodations early.
 To encourage you to do this, we raise the ticket price on all tickets bought after December 25th; tickets at the door will cost more than tickets bought in advance.

 How do I check-in?